Senior Policy Analyst for Higher Education

 Kayla C. Elliott is senior policy analyst for the Higher Education team.
 She primarily works on state and federal policy issues of access and accountability for students of color and low-income students.

-Prior to Ed Trust, Kayla worked as a research assistant at Florida Atlantic University, where she is completing a Ph.D. in higher education leadership.
+Prior to Ed Trust, Kayla worked as a research assistant at Florida Atlantic University, where she earned a Ph.D. in higher education leadership.
 Her dissertation and much of her work examined the influence of performance-based funding systems on HBCUs.
 At FAU, Kayla served as a member of the Urban Male Initiative research team and as associate research director for ADVANCE FAU, a National Science Foundation-supported initiative focused on eliminating institutional barriers for women and minority STEM faculty.
 Kayla previously taught courses on leadership and student success at the collegiate level.
 She is a co-author of multiple publications including a book, book chapter, essays, and journal articles.

 Kayla holds a master’s degree from the Indiana University Lilly Family School of Philanthropy, and has worked with a range of nonprofit education organizations, including Lumina Foundation, the Southern Education Foundation, and Teach For America.
 A proud HBCU alumna and advocate, Kayla earned a B.S. in business administration from Fisk University, where her experience serving as a student representative on the university’s board of trustees piqued her interest in higher education advocacy.